unhcr/koboloadeR/README.md

 ## Installation

-In this early version of the package, `koboloadeR` will only available on GitHub.
+`koboloadeR` is available on GitHub.
 It can be installed using:

 ```
 source("http://news.mrdwab.com/install_github.R")